Professional Bio

 Restoration Hardware Invested to support the founder's plan to turn around the business

-Spy Optic Co-chaired the board, partnering with the founder and helping to recruit a new CEO to lead brand and growth strategy
+Spy Optic Co-chaired the board, partnering with the founder to return the brand to its profitable core focus

 United Retail Group (Avenue Stores) Proposed new expert directors to support a merchandise-driven turnaround